relatedcode/RelatedDB/README.md

 ### Create Observer

-For refreshing the user interface upon database changes, you can use the Database Observers.
+To refresh the user interface when database changes occur, you can use Database Observers.

 To observe all possible changes for the User class: